beloo2010/learninbit/_posts/2020-01-01-python-intro.md

 The escape charater was used to make python handle the (') in what's and (?) as regular characters

 #### Print and New Line
 By default, the print statement appends a new line after every print.
-To avoid that, use the "end" parameter.
+To avoid that, use the 'end' parameter.
 See sample
 ```python
 print('one')